contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.8.2 Young Men with Disabilities

-Quorum leaders give special care to young men with disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)For information about helping these young men, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/).
+Quorum leaders give special care to young men with disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about helping these young men, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/).

 ### 10.8.3 Children and Youth Emblems

 Young men receive emblems as part of the Children and Youth program.
 When a young man becomes a member of his first Aaronic Priesthood quorum, he receives an emblem of belonging from his quorum leaders.
 He also receives a copy of  [Personal Development: Youth Guidebook](https://www.churchofjesuschrist.org/study/manual/personal-development-youth-guidebook?lang=eng).
 This could be done when quorum leaders meet with him to welcome him to the quorum.
 It could also be done at an annual meeting for youth and their parents (see [10.2.1.3](10-aaronic-priesthood.md#10213-service-and-activities)).

 In January of the year a young man turns 18, he receives an additional emblem of belonging.

 Young men may earn an emblem of achievement by striving to become more like the Savior.

-For more information about emblems, see [ChildrenandYouth.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/youth/childrenandyouth/discover/children-and-youth-emblems).
+For more information about emblems, see [ChildrenandYouth.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/inspiration/children-and-youth-emblems).

-### 10.8.4 Gathering Fast Offerings
+### 10.8.4 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Gathering Fast Offerings

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)In wards that are geographically concentrated, the bishop may direct Aaronic Priesthood holders to visit members each month and invite them to contribute fast offerings.
+In wards that are geographically concentrated, the bishop may direct Aaronic Priesthood holders to visit members each month and invite them to contribute fast offerings.
 In making this decision, the bishop considers the number of Aaronic Priesthood holders available, their safety, and the blessing to members who might not otherwise contribute.

 Priesthood holders should go in pairs when gathering fast offerings.
 Those who gather fast offerings deliver them promptly to a member of the bishopric.